Ashfaqur4988/react-ecommerce/README.md

 installed react-router-dom
 set the routes for home, login and sign up page and used links instead of hrefs for routing in all the other places

+added a cart page and a cart component. added links to the cart icon and continue shopping link